 - Hard-boiled eggs, preferably white.
 It does not matter if they are still warm.
 Alternatively, you can blow the egg from its shell and dye just the shell.

-- For blue or pink: About 250g of fresh red cabbage (for the blue) or fresh beetroot (for pink)
+- For blue or pink: About 250g of fresh red cabbage (for the blue) or 250 mL beetroot juice (for pink)

 - 2 tablespoons white vinegar